msalemor/ai-apps-blocks/README.md

 ## SDKs and Orchestrators

 Though making a GPT call is as simple as making a REST call.
 SDKs and orchestrators can help to speed up the development process.
-There are many SDKs and orchestrators including for different languages:
+There are many SDKs and orchestrators for different languages including:

 -	OpenAI SDK
 -	LangChain